-- Choice of sowing date should take into consideration the location (district) and the variety. - Ideal sowing time is a compromise between early sowing (to increase yield) and delayed sowing (to reduce yield-loss factors such as heat and frost at flowering). - Plant densities of 120 plants/m2 are recommended for lentil. - Lentil should be sown at a depth of 2-6 cm. - Sowing into standing stubble ensures taller, more erect plants with pods higher above the ground and reduces lodging before harvest. - Dry sowing can be successful in lentil, provided weeds like medic and vetch are not a problem. - Lentil varieties differ in their sensitivity to residual herbicides. - Lentil is very sensitive to fertiliser toxicity when fertiliser is sown with the seed. - Lentil can 'fix' its own nitrogen. - Inoculation of lentil may not be required on some alkaline soils if inoculated and well-nodulated field peas, faba beans or lentils have recently been grown in the paddock.
+- Seeding date with lentil needs to consider the location (district) and the variety. - Ideal seeding time is a compromise between early seeding (to increase yield) and delayed seeding (to reduce yield loss factors such as heat and frost at flowering). - Plant densities of 120 plants/m2 are recommended for lentil. - Lentil should be sown at a depth of 2-6 cm. - Seeding into standing stubble ensures taller, more erect plants with pods higher above the ground, and reduces lodging before harvest. - Dry seeding can be successful in lentil, provided weeds like medic and vetch are not a problem. - Lentil varieties differ in their sensitivity to residual herbicides. - Lentil is very sensitive to fertiliser toxicity when fertiliser is sown with the seed. - Lentil can 'fix' its own nitrogen. - Inoculation of lentil may not be required on some alkaline soils if the paddock has recently grown inoculated and well-nodulated field pea, faba bean or lentil.

-4.1 Time of sowing
+4.1 Time of seeding

-Time of sowing of lentil is critical for several reasons:
+Time of seeding of lentil is critical for several reasons:

-- · to maximise yield;
+- to maximise yield;

 - to control disease;

-- · to avoid frost during flowering; and
+- to avoid frost during flowering; and

-- · to prevent heat damage during flowering.
+- to prevent heat damage during flowering.